NIVANorge/teotil2/README.md

 ### Windows

-Installing the dependencies on Windows can either be done manually (requires a compiler to be installed) or using a package manager such as [Conda](https://docs.conda.io/en/latest/), then install TEOTIL2 via `pip`, as shown above.
+Installing the dependencies on Windows can either be done manually (requires a compiler), or using a package manager such as [Conda](https://docs.conda.io/en/latest/).
+Then install TEOTIL2 via `pip`, as shown above.
 Note that you need to make sure your `PATH` environment variable is correctly configured so the Python packages are able to find the non-Python libraries.

 ## Documentation and tutorials